daniele-salvagni/dan.salvagni.io/src/content/blog/hosting-comments-on-github-for-static-websites.md

 website with a new stack I have been looking at what's available today.
 Many people had similar ideas with some clever solutions.

-[Giscus](https://giscus.app/) is the one that caught my eye and it's what I'm using at the moment.
-Migrating was super simple, I just had to enable [Discussions](https://docs.github.com/en/discussions) in my Github repo and [convert](https://docs.github.com/en/discussions/managing-discussions-for-your-community/moderating-discussions#converting-an-issue-to-a-discussion) the existing issues to discussions.
+<mark>[Giscus](https://giscus.app/) is the one that caught my eye and it's what
+I'm using at the moment.</mark> Migrating was super simple, I just had to enable [Discussions](https://docs.github.com/en/discussions) in my Github repo and [convert](https://docs.github.com/en/discussions/managing-discussions-for-your-community/moderating-discussions#converting-an-issue-to-a-discussion) the existing issues to discussions.